Terradue/doc-tep-geohazards-arch/source/enterprise/reqs-gsnl.rst

 * Data Access includes the possibility to perform catalogue queries.
 * Data Processing Services enable users to process data available in the repository using a number of well know tools and to exploit the results.

-The Enterprise Objects supporting the Platform implementation are identified in the Architecture diagrams as follows:
+The Enterprise Objects supporting the Platform implementation to support the GNSL EV_Objectives are identified in the Architecture diagrams as follows:

 * **Portal**: the Platform's web presence entry point.
 * **geoBrowser**: the Portal service for user interation with the Platform resources, including advanced search capabilities on the Platform's resources via e.g. "geospatial", "time", "data collections" and "EO-based productions" search facets.